 How reviews and star ratings influence reputation

-There are also significant financial motivations to monitoring your online reviews:
+There are also significant financial motivations for monitoring your online reviews:

 As important as reviews and ratings are, a surprising number of companies are mismanaging their online reviews.
 For many companies, not managing online reviews can lead to disaster.
 People won’t trust your brand and subsequently won’t think of your company the next time they need to purchase something that you sell.